Skip to main content

 If you take the car to a garage for an inspection, the mechanic will put it on a lift and look for evidence of fluid leaks under the vehicle.
 Mobile inspectors can't provide this service.

-You should try to have the inspection performed by a mechanic with whom you've already built a relationship.
-And ideally, the inspection should include a test drive over a route that includes hills, bumps and potholes to reveal suspension problems and engine performance issues.
+If possible, the inspection should be performed by a mechanic with whom you've already built a relationship.
+The inspection should include a test drive over a route that includes hills, bumps and potholes to reveal suspension problems and engine performance issues.
 Having a third party inspect and test the vehicle establishes trust and increases your familiarity with the car.
 Sure, there's a ton of information available on the web about every model, but what you need at this juncture is detailed information about this particular car.
-A professional inspection will tell you both what might be wrong with this vehicle and also what's right with it.
+A professional inspection will tell you what might be wrong with this vehicle but also what's right with it.

-Smart sellers, too, know the value of a presale inspection.
-Having the car thoroughly scrutinized by a reliable third party before listing it provides an additional selling point in the form of a written report.
-While this is useful information and lends credibility to the seller, you should still insist on getting your own independent inspection before making the purchase.
+Smart sellers also understand the value of a presale inspection.
+Having the car scrutinized by a reliable third party before listing it provides an additional selling point in the form of a written report.
+While this is useful information and lends credibility to the seller, you should still consider getting your own independent inspection before making the purchase.

 Automotive experts agree that a good inspection serves several functions.
 It: